FrogShack/bash-scripts/README.md

 # bash-scripts
-Just some simple bash scripts I made while studying for the OSCP
+Just some simple bash scripts for pentesting/CTFs